Rethinking Pseudo Labels for Semi-Supervised Object Detection: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We evaluate our method on two standard object detection datasets, COCO~\cite{coco} and PASCAL VOC~\cite{voc}, under semi-supervised settings following~\cite{csd,stac,unbiasedteacher,instantteaching,ismt}.
-In particular, three settings are used: (1) \emph{COCO-full}: the COCO \texttt{train2017} set containing $\sim$118k images is used as the labeled set, and the additional $\sim$123k unlabeled images are used as unlabeled set; (2) \emph{COCO-partial}: we follow~\cite{stac,unbiasedteacher,instantteaching} and randomly sample $1\%/2\%/5\%/10\%$ images from COCO \texttt{train2017} set as the labeled set, and use the remaining images in \texttt{train2017} as the unlabeled set; (3) \emph{PASCAL VOC}: the \texttt{VOC07 trainval} set containing $\sim$5k images is used as labeled set and the \texttt{VOC12 trainval} is used as unlabeled set.
+In particular, four settings are used: (1) \emph{COCO-full}: the COCO \texttt{train2017} set containing $\sim$118k images is used as the labeled set, and the additional $\sim$123k unlabeled images are used as unlabeled set; (2) \emph{COCO-partial}: we follow~\cite{stac} and randomly sample $1\%/2\%/5\%/10\%$ images from COCO \texttt{train2017} set as the labeled set, and use the remaining images in \texttt{train2017} as the unlabeled set; (3) \emph{PASCAL VOC}: the \texttt{VOC07 trainval} set is used as labeled set and the \texttt{VOC12 trainval} is used as unlabeled set; (4) \emph{PASCAL VOC + COCO-20}: following~\cite{stac}, images from COCO containing the 20 classes in PASCAL VOC are used as an additional unlabeled set.
 For evaluation, the \texttt{val2017} set of COCO and the \texttt{VOC07 test} set of PASCAL VOC are used.

 \textbf{Training and Testing Configuration.} Since existing methods for SSOD use various different setups for training and testing, we evaluate our method under multiple settings for fair comparison.
 In all settings, the teacher model is firstly trained on the labeled set, and the student model is trained on the combination of labeled and unlabeled images.
 We report mean Average Precision (mAP) at different IoU thresholds (\eg AP$_{50}$, AP$_{75}$ and AP$_{50:95}$ which is denoted as AP) to measure the effectiveness.